kyma-project/kyma/docs/kyma/04-02-local-installation.md

      ```bash
      kyma install
      ```
-     >**NOTE:** If you want to install a specific release version, go to the [GCS bucket](https://storage.cloud.google.com/kyma-prow-artifacts/) to find out more about available releases.
+     >**NOTE:** If you want to install a specific release version, go to the [GitHub releases page](https://github.com/kyma-project/kyma/releases) to find out more about available releases.
 Use the release version as a parameter when calling `kyma install --source {KYMA_RELEASE}`.

   </details>
   <details>